Woodworking Basics - You Need To Know This When Building a Shed

 When finishing, keep doors and windows open because most paints and stains are toxic.
 Allow at least 24 hours after finishing works before you start using the end product.

 Even the basics of woodworking is a pretty large topic and can't be well covered in one short article.
 But I have provided you enough links to other sites which can help you get started.
-If you are excited to know even more, I can strongly recommend you
+If you are excited to know even more, I can strongly recommend you this great book from Amazon.

 And let me know when you get started!